timquinlan/nginxplus_dynamic_rewrites/README.md

     $ curl localhost:81/def
     that redirect is expired

-**Port 82:** **WIP/Mental Design Phase** the idea is to pack the new uri, start time and expiry time into some sort of delimited data or JSON into the KV then use NJS to unpack and evaluate the data.
+**Port 82:** **WIP/Design Phase** the idea is to pack the new uri, start time and expiry time into some sort of delimited data or JSON into the KV then use NJS to unpack and evaluate the data.